Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 03.48.02 UTC
+- WIB: Senin, 6 April 2026 04.43.23 UTC
-- WITA: Senin, 6 April 2026 04.48.02 UTC
+- WITA: Senin, 6 April 2026 05.43.23 UTC
-- WIT: Senin, 6 April 2026 05.48.02 UTC
+- WIT: Senin, 6 April 2026 06.43.23 UTC

 Kutipan Inspiratif:
-"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."
+"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."

-Kategori: technology
+Kategori: attitude